-We’ll also travel further, offering drone hire and aerial photography and videography in North Yorkshire, Cumbria, Scotland and anywhere in the UK.
+I’ll also travel further, offering drone operator hire and aerial photography and videography in North Yorkshire, Cumbria, Scotland and anywhere in the UK.
 Get in touch for prices.

 Day rate (4K drone hire + operator): £450*

 Ideal for video and TV production companies, news agencies, broadcasters and large-scale construction or engineering projects.

 Ideal for building surveyors, structural engineers, roof inspections, solar panel inspections.

 There are restrictions on where – and when – drones can fly.
-Generally, the public can’t fly within what the CAA define as a ‘congested area’ – but our CAA permission gives us the authority to do so.
-However, we still need to abide by a set of rules that are designed with public safety in mind.
+Generally, the public can’t fly within what the CAA define as a ‘congested area’ – but our CAA permission gives me the authority to do so.
+However, I still need to abide by a set of rules that are designed with public safety in mind.

-Broadly, we can’t take off or land within 30 metres of people, structures or vehicles that aren’t ‘under our control’.
-And once we’ve taken off, we must maintain a distance of least 50 metres from those people, structures and vehicles – unless we have gained permission, in which case we can get as close as is safe.
+Broadly, I can’t take off or land within 30 metres of people, structures or vehicles that aren’t ‘under my control’.
+And once I’ve taken off, I must maintain a distance of least 50 metres from those people, structures and vehicles – unless I have gained permission, in which case I can get as close as is safe.
 Assessing whether or not a flight can proceed in a congested area can be a relatively complex task – and each case is different.

-The weather is also a factor; we can’t fly if it’s raining, too cold or too windy.
-We’re also restricted to flying our drones within the hours of daylight – no earlier than 30 minutes before sunrise and no later than 30 minutes after sunset.
+The weather is also a factor; I can’t fly if it’s raining, too cold or too windy.
 The weather can be challenging in the North East and Cumbria, meaning it’s best to book your drone + operator hire as early as possible to allow us to to take advantage of better weather conditions.

-We’ve worked for organisations including the National Trust, Greggs, Tarmac, the NHS and many more.
+I’ve worked for organisations including the BBC, Greggs, Siemens, Eon, the National Trust, the NHS and many more.